karleramberg/website-builder/README.md

 executable permissions (Using `chmod +x` on Linux/macOS or the "Run as Administrator" function on Windows).

 If neither file runs on your system, you can build a new one using Go.
 Install the Go langauge on your system from
 <https://go.dev/>.
-Clone this repository and then run `go build website_builder.go` in your terminal to make a new file
+Clone this repository and then run `go build` in your terminal to make a new file
 for your system's architecture.

 ## Usage